scikit-hep/awkward/CONTRIBUTING.md

 and verify with `list-instances`.
 While the GPU instance is running, you can ssh into it interactively for debugging.

-### The master branch
+### The main branch

-The Awkward Array `master` branch must be kept in an unbroken state.
-Although the recommended way to install Awkward Array is through pip or conda, the `master` branch on GitHub must always be functional.
-Pull requests for bug fixes and new features are based on `master`, so it has to work for users to test our proposed changes.
+The Awkward Array `main` branch must be kept in an unbroken state.
+Although the recommended way to install Awkward Array is through pip or conda, the `main` branch on GitHub must always be functional.
+Pull requests for bug fixes and new features are based on `main`, so it has to work for users to test our proposed changes.

-The `master` branch is also never far from the latest released version.
+The `main` branch is also never far from the latest released version.
 The [release history](https://awkward-array.readthedocs.io/en/latest/_auto/changelog.html) shows that each release introduces at most several, sometimes only one, completed pull requests.

-Committing directly to `master` is not allowed except for
+Committing directly to `main` is not allowed except for

    * updating the `VERSION_INFO` file, which should be independent of pull requests
    * updating documentation or non-code files